 Okay, before I go on I want to warn you, these steps are steep, and there are a lot of them 🙂

-Once at the top you will be at the highest level within the Acropolis and you will enter into the castle.
+Once at the top you will be at the highest level within the Acropolis of Lindos in Rhodes and you will enter into the castle.

 Once you pass through the gate at the top of The Knights Steps you will enter the first room which is lined with ancient slabs displaying Greek Inscriptions.
 These you will find all lined up on the left and rights walls as you pass.

-From here you enter into an open area where you turn left and then back on yourself.
-From there you will pass through the Knights Castle and find the old store rooms of The Acropolis.
+Past here you enter into an open area where you turn left and then back on yourself.
+Then you will pass through the Knights Castle and find the old store rooms of The Acropolis.

 From here the views are stunning, and to the left you can see the old medieval walls and the magnificent view offered from inside this amazing structure.